"She may not look like much of a princess, but she sure shoots like one."

 Han Solo is the man for the job, and he and Chewie oblige Leia's request, and as it often goes for our lovable rogue, Han finds himself in scrape after scrape, and escape after narrow escape as the plot becomes more complicated, and greater dangers are revealed.

 A suspenseful and essential Legends story, The Truce at Bakura centers around an impending alien invasion, while the Imperials are not even aware of the Emperor's demise.
-The story is set directly after the events of ROTJ with the Rebels intercepting an Imperial distress call.
+The story is set directly after the events of ROJ with the Rebels intercepting an imperial distress call.
 Luke volunteers to lead a force in defense of Bakura in place of the Empire.
 Accompanied by Han and Chewie, Leia attempts to secure a truce between Bakura and the Rebels.

 Luke is recovering from his battle with Palpatine and facing his own internal struggles, while Leia struggles to come to terms with being the daughter of Darth Vader.